hyperf-project/hyperf-admin/web/README.md

 ## Ecosystem

+- [react-soybean-admin](https://github.com/mufeng889/react-soybean-admin): SoybeanAdmin based version of React.
 - [electron-mock-admin](https://github.com/lixin59/electron-mock-api): A Mock Api management system that helps front-end developers quickly implement interface mocks.
 - [T-Shell](https://github.com/TheBlindM/T-Shell): A terminal emulator and SSH client with configurable command prompts.
 - [pea](https://github.com/haitang1894/pea) : Adopting SpringBoot3.2 + JDK21, MyBatis-Plus, SpringSecurity security framework, etc., suitable for the simple permission system developed by [soybean-admin](https://gitee.com/honghuangdc/soybean-admin).
 - [MalusAdmin](https://github.com/pridejoy/MalusAdmin): A backend management framework developed based on Vue3/TypeScript/NaiveUI and NET7 & Sqlsugar.
 It is implemented in the most original and simplest way, with a fresh and elegant front-end, a clear and elegant backend structure, and powerful functions.
 - [PanisAdmin](https://github.com/paynezhuang/panis-admin): Adopting SpringBoot 3, SaToken, MySQL and other frameworks to develop and modify [soybean-admin](https://github.com/soybeanjs/soybean-admin) for the second time, adapting dynamic menu/button-level authorization.
 Retaining the original flavor, fresh and elegant, high-value back-end management system scaffold.
+- [snail-job](https://github.com/aizuda/snail-job): A distributed task retry and task scheduling platform with "high performance, high value and high activity".
+- [SuperApi](https://github.com/TmmTop/SuperApi): Quickly turn your idea into an online stable product!
+Entity-less library and table building, add, delete, change and check entity-less library table, support 15 kinds of condition query, as well as paging, list, unlimited tree list and other functions of the API deployment!
+With interface documentation, Auth authorisation, interface flow restriction, access to the client's real IP, advanced server caching components, dynamic APIs and other features, we look forward to your experience!
+- [FastSoyAdmin](https://github.com/sleep1223/fast-soy-admin): A modern Management Platform based on FastAPI+Vue3+Naive UI.

 ## How to Contribute